Centre insensitive to pain of common people, alleges Cong ahead of Delhi rally against price rise | Politics

 - India

-The Congress on Saturday accused the Centre of being ''insensitive'' to the pain of the common people due to rising prices and said it will continue fighting for their cause on the streets as the principal opposition.
+The Congress on Saturday accused the Centre of being ''insensitive'' to the pain of the common people due to ''back-breaking'' price rise and alleged that taxes on almost everything have risen under the BJP government except for corporate tax.

-Speaking with the media ahead of the 'Mehngai par halla bol' rally of the party at the Ramlila Maidan here on Sunday, General Secretary (Organisation) K C Venugopal hit out at the Modi government for its ''wrong policies'' and alleged it was busy ''buying MLAs'' and toppling Opposition governments.
+Ahead of Sunday's 'Mehngai par halla bol' rally of the party at the Ramlila Maidan here, party general secretaries K C Venugopal, Ajay Maken and Jairam Ramesh hit out at the Modi government for its ''wrong policies'' and alleged it was busy ''buying MLAs'' and toppling governments led by opposition parties instead.

+Former Congress president Rahul Gandhi and a host of party leaders will address the rally.
+Party workers from Delhi, Haryana and Uttar Pradesh, besides other parts of the country, will participate in it.

+The rally comes ahead of the opposition party's 3,500-km ''Bharat Jodo Yatra'' from Kanyakumari to Kashmir starting September 7, highlighting the issues of price rice and unemployment, and promoting communal harmony.

+The party said its workers will continue to raise the issues of price rise and unemployment as a responsible opposition and will take to the streets while fighting for the cause of the common people.

 ''This government is totally insensitive.
-You can compare the prices, from 2014 to 2022, how the prices of essential commodities have shot up,'' said Venugopal, flanked by Congress general secretaries Jairam Ramesh and Ajay Maken at the Ramlila Maidan here.
+You can compare the prices between 2014 and 2022.
+How the prices of essential commodities have shot up,'' Venugopal said at the Ramlila Maidan.

-The Congress has been raising the issue on the streets, protested with a Black Day in August when several leaders, including Rahul Gandhi and Priyanka Gandhi Vadra, courted arrest, and also pressed for a debate in Parliament on the issue of price rise, he said.
+The Congress has been raising the issue on the streets, observed a Black Day in August when several leaders, including Rahul Gandhi and Priyanka Gandhi Vadra, courted arrest, and pressed for a debate in Parliament on it, he said, adding the government does not have any answers.

-The Congress as a principal, responsible Opposition of the country has taken to the streets against price rise, Venugopal said.
+''The government is not bothered about these issues and its one-point agenda is only to buy MLAs and topple Opposition governments,'' he alleged.

-Congress general secretary Ajay Maken alleged that the government was only concerned about ''benefiting its crony capitalist friends and not the common people''.
+Congress general secretary Ajay Maken alleged that the government was only concerned about ''benefiting its crony capitalist friends and not the common people'' and highlighted that tax on almost everything from food products to essential items, including petrol and diesel, has risen, except for corporate tax which has come down in order to benefit crony friends of the government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)